 - dry.
 Moisture is an open invitation to your pantry’s worst nightmare: bacteria.
 When stored in a damp place, bacterial invaders can contaminate CBD oil and possibly your baked goods.

 - cool.
 Remember, like snickerdoodles and pickles, CBD and heat do not mix.
 You can keep your CBD in the fridge to ensure it retains its potency.

 If you’re a veteran baker, you know the difference the quality of the ingredients you use can make in a recipe.
 But with so many CBD oils out there, it can be difficult to figure out which product will make (or break) your recipes.

-When hunting for a CBD oil for your next recipe, look for CBD products with the following characteristics:
+When hunting for a high quality CBD oil for your next recipe, look for CBD products with the following characteristics:

 - Organic – Bakers like to opt for organic ingredients whenever they can.
 Why?
 It’s not about what’s in the product, but what isn’t.
 When you see “organic” on a food product, that means it was made without potentially harmful genetically modified organisms, pesticides, growth additives, or man-made fertilizers.

 - Third-party laboratory tested – Because CBD products aren’t regulated by the FDA, it’s up to CBD brands to test the accuracy and quality of their own products.
 That’s why companies send their products to third-party laboratories to verify the ingredient quantities and quality of their CBD products.